Cubs vs. Reds Player Props Betting Odds

 India Stats

-- India has 14 doubles, three home runs, 24 walks and 19 RBI (54 total hits).
-He has stolen eight bases.
+- India has 57 hits with 14 doubles, five home runs, 24 walks and 24 RBI.
+He's also stolen eight bases.

 India Recent Games